Aljgutier/react_firebase/README.md

 );
 ```

 App.tsx is simplifed from the default setup.
 All the unnecessary `Vite-React` boiler plate is removed.
-App.tsx imports RouterProvider, and initializes it with the router defined in `router.tsx`.
+App.tsx imports RouterProvider, and initializes it with the router defined in `routes.tsx`.

 App.tsx